-By designing the etch pattern to yield radial variation of $n_{\rm eff}$, we can produce a flat-faced GRIN optic.
-However, unlike AR structures, GRIN lens design only uses holes so it can be physically continuous and thus edge-mountable.
-While DRIE depth and aspect ratio limitations constrain individual wafers to be no more than 0.5--2~mm thick, wafer stacking is the solution: the focal length scales inversely with the total thickness of the stack, and independent AR wafers can then be stacked with the GRIN optic.
-A preliminary design of our GRIN lens has already been published~\cite{Defrance:2020}, and we present here the final design, the fabrication and test results of a flat GRIN lens with 3-layer AR structures on each side, building on preliminary results provided in~\cite{Defrance:2020}.
+By designing the etch pattern to yield radial variation of $n_{\rm eff}$, a flat-faced GRIN optic can be produced.
+However, unlike AR structures, a GRIN lens design may only use holes so it can be physically continuous and thus edge-mountable.
+While DRIE depth and aspect ratio limitations constrain individual wafers to be no more than 0.5--2~mm thick, wafer stacking provides a solution: the focal length scales inversely with the total thickness of the stack, and independent AR wafers can be stacked with the GRIN optic.
+We present here the design, fabrication process, and test results for a flat silicon GRIN lens with 3-layer AR structures on each side, building on preliminary results provided in~\cite{Defrance:2020}.